-HCCC developed "theories of change" associated with specific strategies or suites of strategies in the form of results chain diagrams to document and test assumptions about how specific strategies and actions are intended to effect change in the ecosystem.
-Results chain diagrams help to build shared understanding of the context within which ecosystem recovery occurs.
-They help explain the logic behind recovery strategies to determine if recovery efforts are likely to achieve near-term objectives and longer-term goals.
+To document and test assumptions about how specific strategies and actions are intended to effect change in the ecosystem, our LIO developed theories of change associated with specific strategies or suites of strategies in the form of results chains.
+Results chains help to build shared understanding of the context within which local recovery occurs.
+They help our LIO explain the logic behind recovery strategies to determine if recovery efforts are likely to achieve near-term objectives and longer-term goals.
 Results chains also provide a structure for assessing the effectiveness of specific actions and for redirecting efforts if a specific action is determined to be ineffective.
+In addition, our LIO can use the results chains to identify how future development of local Near Term Actions for the Puget Sound Action Agenda align with regional priorities.